Exhibit / May 1, 2017

-Yuricich’s range and versatility were extraordinary, and he had a hand in some of the greatest American films ever made.
-The 19th century Oregon wilderness of Seven Brides for Seven Brothers (1954), the 18th century Portsmouth Harbor of Mutiny on the Bounty (1962), the ancient Rome of Ben-Hur (1959) and The Greatest Story Ever Told (1965), the forbidding castle on a hill in Young Frankenstein (1974), the future-noir Los Angeles of Blade Runner (1982)—Yuricich gave them all movement and life.
+Yuricich’s range and versatility were extraordinary: the 19th century Oregon wilderness of Seven Brides for Seven Brothers (1954), the 18th century Portsmouth Harbor of Mutiny on the Bounty (1962), the ancient Rome of Ben-Hur (1959) and The Greatest Story Ever Told (1965), the forbidding castle on a hill in Young Frankenstein (1974), the future-noir Los Angeles of Blade Runner (1982)—Yuricich gave them all movement and life and scope.
 He also mentored a number of matte painters, including Rocco Gioffre (Gremlins, RoboCop) and Michele Moen (Fright Night, Gladiator).

 On the arrival of digital mattes and computer generated effects, he said this:

 Well, I had talked to Syd Dutton at one of the Academy things a few years ago.
 I said, ‘How the hell can you paint on that [computer] thing?’
 He said he’d gotten to where he paints stuff traditionally and scans it in and then works on that.
 Syd says, ‘It works, but there ain’t no fun in it.’
 I think that’s a very important observation, because real, true artists get pleasure out of the painting, and if it’s really working, man, you’re having orgasms all over the place because it’s really working.